How many students attend FSI?

 If I attend FSI, will I be able to take a reduced course load in future semesters?

 By earning two credits over the summer, most FSI alums give themselves the option of taking a reduced course load in two future terms, should this prove useful or necessary.
 Students in the B.S.E. program normally alternate four-course and five-course semesters over their four years at Princeton; students in the A.B. program take at least one five-course semester in their first two years.
-Students may apply their FSI credits to reduce their course load from five to four, or (in the case of A.B. students) from four courses to three during two separate semesters.
+FSI credits can be used to reduce their course load from five to four, or (in the case of A.B. students) from four courses to three during two separate semesters.

 Can I return home on weekends?